4.4

 In 2018, Information Security established an Information Policy Library, which serves as a central repository for all UVA information technology (IT) resource policies, standards, and procedures.
 The creation of a single location that consolidates the four information policy areas and their associated standards, procedures, and guidelines should facilitate compliance initiatives across the UVA community.
 These policies address the management of IT resources and University information to provide the framework for minimizing risk to these valuable assets.

-• Acceptable Use - All users of University information technology (IT) resources are required to use them in an ethical, professional, and legal manner.
+• IRM-002: Acceptable Use of the University’s Information Technology Resources - All users of University information technology (IT) resources are required to use them in an ethical, professional, and legal manner.
+Note: IRM-002 was revised effective July 1, 2023, in response to a Virginia law establishing prohibitions pertaining to various applications and websites (including TikTok and WeChat, among others).
+Refer to the policy for further details.

-• Data Protection - Users must comply with all University policies and standards for the data to which they have been granted the ability to view, copy, generate, transmit, store, download, or otherwise acquire, access, remove, or destroy.
+• IRM-003: Data Protection of University Information - Users must comply with all University policies, standards, and procedures for the data to which they have been granted the ability to view, copy, generate, transmit, store, download, or otherwise acquire, access, remove, or destroy.
 Users must also meet any additional compliance requirements for data protection stipulated by various governmental, legal, or contractual entities.

-• Information Security - Owners and overseers of the University’s information technology (IT) resources must take reasonable care to eliminate security vulnerabilities from those resources.
+• IRM-004: Information Security of University Technology Resources - Owners and administrators of the University’s information technology (IT) resources must take reasonable care to eliminate security vulnerabilities from those resources.

-• Privacy & Confidentiality - The University is committed to the privacy of individuals and to safeguarding information about individuals subject to limitations imposed by local, state, and federal law and other provisions described in the policies, standards, and procedures listed below.
-The University, as steward of public resources and electronic information, shall respond to requests for electronic information in an orderly manner consistent with state and federal law and the policies, standards, and procedures listed below.
+• IRM-012: Privacy and Confidentiality of University Information - The University is committed to the privacy of individuals and to safeguarding information about individuals subject to limitations imposed by local, state, and federal law and other provisions described in this policy and its standards and procedures.
+The University, as steward of public resources and electronic information, shall respond to requests for electronic information in an orderly manner consistent with state and federal law and this policy and its standards and procedures.

 This document is a consolidated resource for information on the principles and specific guidelines governing the release and use of data and information about University of Virginia Academic Division, Medical Center and College at Wise employees.